Filip-Rak/Pathfinding_Visualization/README.md

 - **Compile the Project:**

 These steps will allow you to extend the functionality of the tool with your own pathfinding algorithms.

+# Installation
+Currently the release has not yet come into fruition.
+As it turned out, a simple 'buildining' of the project may in fact be a quite significant bother for language as great as Java, requiring many hours of agony.

+However, setting up the project from the repository is straightforward:

+1. **Clone the Repository:**
+   - Clone the project repository to your local machine using Git.

+2. **Open in IntelliJ IDEA:**
+   - Open the project in IntelliJ IDEA, or any other IDE.

+3. **Reload Maven Project:**
+   - Right-click on the Maven project file (`pom.xml`) and select "Reload Project."
+   - This process may take a minute to download dependencies and configure the project.

+4. **Run the Project:**
+   - Once IntelliJ IDEA has finished loading dependencies, you can run the project from within the IDE.

+# Requirements

+Since there is no packed `.jar` version available, ensure you have the following:

+- **IDE**: IntelliJ IDEA or any IDE of your choice that supports Java development.
+- **JDK**: Version 21 or higher of the Java Development Kit (JDK).
+  - Ensure JDK 21 or a compatible version is installed on your system.
+  - This is necessary for compiling and running the project from its source code.